shiftan/simple_sagemaker/README.md

 # Background
 *Simple Sagemaker* is a thin warpper around SageMaker's training jobs, that makes distribution of python code on [any supported instance type](https://aws.amazon.com/sagemaker/pricing/) **very simple**.

-The solutions is composed of two partsm one on each side: a **runner** on the client machine, and a **worker** which is distributed on AWS.
+The solutions is composed of two partsm one on each side: a **runner** on the client machine, and a **worker** which is the distributed code on AWS.
 * The **runner** is the main part of this package, can mostly be controlled by using the **ssm** command line interface (CLI), or be fully customised using code
 * The **worker** is basically your code, but a small `task_tollkit` library is injected to it, for extracting the environment configuration, i.e. input/output/state paths and running parameters.